reecet9/datasc/README.md

 # datasc
-collection of code for data science course
+collection of code for data science course.